Why Rest Feels Uncomfortable When You're Burnt Out

 “I haven’t earned this break.”

 But burnout recovery doesn’t work on an “earn it” system.
-If you’ve been over-functioning for months or years, your nervous system doesn’t need justification.
-It needs recalibration.
+If you’ve been over-functioning for months or years, your nervous system doesn’t need justification, it needs recalibration and recalibration can feel messy before it feels peaceful.
+When you finally pause, your body begins to process what it hasn’t had time to process, fatigue surfaces and tension becomes noticeable.

 That discomfort doesn’t mean rest is wrong, it means your system is adjusting.
 Just like muscles ache when they finally stop after a long run, your nervous system needs time to shift out of survival mode.